 If a fire occurs in a flat all occupants of that flat must leave at once, closing doors and windows if possible.
-Do not try to fight the fire, but every effort should be made to close a flat’s front door to prevent fire spreading to landings and thus blocking escape to the staircases.
+Do not try to fight the fire, but try to ensure the flat’s front door is fully closed to prevent fire spreading to landings and thus blocking the escape of others to the staircase.

 What to do in the event of a fire